Thinkwise/docs/docs/sf/business_processes.md

 The status of the business processes is aggregated from the underlying requirements and work.

 > For more information, see the documentation on requirements and work.

-### Roles

-The *Specification analysis* role can be used to manage all specifications in the Software Factory.

-The *Specification review* role can be granted to stakeholders, allowing them read-only access to the specifications.
-Stakeholders can participate in discussions regarding requirements and can change the *specification* state and *acceptance* state of requirements.

-The *Specification review* role can access the Software Factory via a Web GUI.

-The diagrams can be published to make them available for stakeholders.
-Whenever a diagram can be published, the *Publish all diagrams* task becomes available to the analysts.